-I’ll tell you more about it in a minute but know that on a good day, you can setup a WordPress website in less than 30 minutes.
+On a good day, you can setup a WordPress website in less than 30 minutes.

-- Find the perfect domain name
+- Finding the perfect domain name

-- Register and manage a domain name
+- Registering and managing a domain name

-- Choose and buy web hosting
+- Choosing and buying web hosting

-- Install WordPress
+- Installing WordPress

 - Making your website look the part